 For your app to communicate through a toast notification, you must declare that it is Toast Capable in your app's manifest file.
 This action adds your app to the Notifications section of PC settings, from which the user can disable or enable toast notifications for your app at any time.

-A toast notification can contain text and/or images, but secondary actions such as buttons are not supported.
+A toast notification can contain text, and toast notifications on Windows can contain images, but secondary actions such as buttons are not supported.
 A toast can also play a system-defined sound when it displays.
-A toast notification appears in the upper-right corner of your screen (top-left corner for right-to-left (RTL) languages).
+On Windows, a toast notification appears in the upper-right corner of your screen (top-left corner for right-to-left (RTL) languages).
+On Windows Phone 8.1, a toast notification appears at the top of the screen.
 Toast notifications can be activated, dismissed, or ignored by the user.
 When a user taps or clicks the notification, the associated app is launched and the user can expect that the resulting view is related to the content of the notification.
 It is the only mechanism by which one app can interrupt a user in another app.

-Raising a toast notification is essentially the same as sending a tile notification, just using different classes: create an XML payload for a specific template and pass that payload to a manager object to display.
+Raising a toast notification is essentially the same as sending a tile notification: create an XML payload for a specific template and pass that payload to a manager object to display.
 A toast notification is visually distinct from a tile but the markup structure is nearly identical.

 There are two types of toast notification:

 - Standard toast: Most developers should use the standard toast notification.
 This toast remains on the screen for seven seconds, playing a brief sound to alert the user when it appears.
 The standard toast is best for notifications such as an IM contact sign-in, or a social media update.